ldicarlo1/Weather-Dashboard/README.md

-# CRM Weather Model
+# Python Weather Forecaster
-This model is currently a model beind developed by my research team, and as a result I may not share the actual code behind the model, but rather describe its nature.
+This program was developed by me with the objective of creating personalized dashboards for meteorological forecasters.
+This program downloads GFS model data from a Unidata UCAR TDS Server, stores the data in local variables, processes and visualizes it in the form of a graph.